-Pathway to Hope’s is located in South Florida, a few miles from Las Olas Beach and just a few blocks from Fort Lauderdale’s Intracoastal Waterway.
-Our facility’s ideal location, in the heart of Fort Lauderdale, takes advantage of the city’s vibrant culture, picturesque beaches, and sunny weather to provide you with a safe and comfortable place to face your addiction.
+Pathway to Hope is located in South Florida, a few miles from Las Olas Beach and just a few blocks from Fort Lauderdale’s Intracoastal Waterway.
+Our facility’s ideal location, in the heart of Fort Lauderdale, takes advantage of the city’s vibrant culture and dedicated professionals to provide you with a safe and comfortable place to face your addiction.
 With the Fort Lauderdale airport just minutes away, we are ready to help people who are struggling with substance abuse from all over the country.
 Our fully-licensed staff of compassionate clinical professionals is waiting to help you find your way to a better life.

 Local Phone Number:

 Pathway to Hope offers intensive outpatient to people that are seeking treatment for substance use problems and any related issues.
 Intensive outpatient treatment services are an essential part of the continuum of care in addiction treatment, as they allow you to continue to address medical, psychological, and social problems while you start to adapt to independent life.
 According to the National Institute on Drug Abuse (NIDA), detox alone typically doesn’t facilitate a long-term change.

 Intensive outpatient treatment involves more than nine hours of services each week, but it often includes much more than that.
 Partial hospitalization (PHP) services fall under this category and requires more than 20 hours of treatment services each week.
 PHP can sometimes mean as many as 12 hours of therapy each day.
 The amount of time you spend in therapy sessions and treatment each week will depend on your specific needs and your treatment plan.